Homecoming (novel): Plot

 The younger children are put into a Catholic summer camp, while Dicey is made to stay home and help Eunice keep house.
 Sammy gets into fights and is unruly and difficult when at home.
 Maybeth is extremely shy and has learning difficulties.
 Cousin Eunice believes she is "retarded", and that Sammy is unmanageable.
 James becomes distant from his family.

 The children are informed that their mother is completely catatonic in a Massachusetts state psychiatric hospital, without much chance of recovery.
-As a result, any dream they harbored of being reunited with Momma and starting a new life with her is shattered.
+As a result, any dream they harbored of being reunited with their momma and starting a new life with her is shattered.

-Dicey plans to leave Eunice's house alone, in search of a better home for her family with her grandmother, who lives in Crisfield, Maryland.
+Dicey plans to leave Eunice's house alone, in search of a better home for her family with her maternal grandmother, who lives in Crisfield, Maryland.
 Although she had only planned to visit her, the other Tillerman children sneak away from school to join her.
 The Tillerman family finds itself on the road again in search of a home; this ends the first part of the novel.

 The second journey, like the first, is hard and fraught with danger.
 Attempting to earn money by picking tomatoes, the children find themselves nearly captured by their employer who has apparently taken an interest in Maybeth.
 In an attempt to escape, the children are helped by a traveling circus who drive the children to Crisfield.

-Abigail Tillerman, the children's grandmother, lives alone on a run-down farm.
+Abigail Tillerman, the children's maternal grandmother, lives alone on a run-down farm.
 She tells Dicey that the children cannot live there and that she can shelter them for only one night.
 However, Dicey realizes that the farm would be good for her family, and that they have nowhere else to go.
 She and her family try to win their grandmother over by doing work around the farm.
 Dicey learns that her grandmother is frightened of becoming emotionally attached to the Tillerman children, in case she were to lose them as she lost her own children.
 Mrs. Tillerman confesses to Dicey that she bears the pain of this, and fears repeating the same failures.